The Rev. Canon MARK SUTHERLAND, Canon for Congregational Formation

 For 12 of the next 18 years, Mark directed one of the largest departments of spiritual care in the UK.
 He became a nationally recognized educator, speaker, and writer on the complex interface between emotional disturbance and spiritual health and development.

-In the Spring of 2010, Mark brought his healing ministry to Trinity Cathedral when he became Associate for Pastoral Counseling, and on Trinity Sunday, 2010, Bishop Kirk Smith appointed him Canon Pastor to the Cathedral.
-As Canon Pastor Mark is involved with pastoral care and counseling, spiritual direction of individuals and the community, as well as adult formation.
-In August 2012, Bishop Kirk Smith appointed him as Interim Dean.
-Mark is also a member of the Bishop’s Commission on Ministry.
+In the Spring of 2010, Mark brought his healing ministry to Trinity Cathedral when he became Associate for Pastoral Counseling, and on Trinity Sunday, 2010, Bishop Kirk Smith appointed him Canon For Congregational Formation to the Cathedral.
+This involved him the spiritual development and spiritual direction of the community as a whole and of individuals in particular.
+Between August 2012, and January 2014 Mark guided Trinity through a significant period of transition as Interim Dean.
+Mark is a member of the Bishop’s Commission on Ministry.

 Email Mark at email@example.com